What is Failure?

 We’re wired to naturally fear danger, and to fear being cast out and ostracized, because to our ancient genetics, community meant safety.
 But to fear learning to walk and to explore… to learn through trial and error…?
 That comes from a perceived threat that we learn by—and through—our associations.

 “Fear of failure is a learned behavior.
 Time to unlearn it.“

 Of course no one loves to fail.
 Failure is uncomfortable.
 It hurts.
 The child that falls may cry, but she gets right back up.

 But it’s actually in the jumping and even falling against the power of gravity… against that which would hold us back, that our bones and muscles and our entire body systems literally grow stronger.

 Going to the gym is uncomfortable too.
 But it makes you stronger.
 No surprise then that it’s the same for emotional, mental, creative and business growth as it is for physical growth.

-In fitness we learn to go for the failure because that’s where you grow strongest.
+In fitness you learn not to shy away from failure because that’s where you grow strongest.

-It’s in pushing against the gravity of resistance, that we grow stronger.
+It’s in pushing against the gravity of our resistance, that we grow stronger.

 Some successful entrepreneurs like Gary Vaynerchuk, say that they welcome failure.
 That they’re in it for the game; that to fail keeps them in pursuit… in the chase… the hunt.
 Failure keeps them alert, aware and growing.
 Well, that makes sense when you consider that every prosperous society ever, has grown soft and weak in the comforts.